driftregion/iso14229/README.md

 - [ ] be sure branch is rebased on main
 - [ ] run all tests locally (including vcan and examples) with `bazel test //...`
 - [ ] push branch, check all tests are passing in CI
-- [ ] update release notes in README.md
+- [ ] update changelog in README.md
 - [ ] increment version in `src/version.h` and commit changes
 - [ ] `git tag` with version, e.g. `git tag v0.8.0` (the current implementation of `.github/workflows/release.yml` grabs the release triple from the git tag)